Welcome to Zorro! Getting Started

 What you need

-and price curves.
-For serious trading you only need to invest in two
+trader forums.
+But for serious purposes you only need to invest in two

-- Except for HFT, you normally won't need high
+- For live trading you won't need high

-computing power for live trading.
-Windows XP, 7, 8, 10, or Windows Server
+computing power in most cases.
+A small Win XP, 7, 8, 10, or Server

 Windows VPS from Amazon, Google, or another provider.
 The smallest VPS is